Ulcerative colitis (UC) is a chronic and ambiguous disease afflicting the rectum as well as sometimes, the entire colon.

-There is, apparently, no published information describing the impact of almond mushrooms on pregnancy and breast-feeding.
-As a result, users should error on the side of caution, and not use the herb if pregnant, trying to become pregnant or breast-feeding.
+There is, apparently, no published information describing the impact of almond mushrooms on pregnancy and breastfeeding.
+As a result, users should err on the side of caution, and not use the herb if pregnant, trying to become pregnant or breastfeeding.

 Aloe (Aloe vera)